pucheng-tan/WordFlow-wiki/Testing-Research.md

 ### Formal Methods
 Use mathematical models to verify the correctness of accuracy and wpm in challenge results.

+### Procedure of generating test cases

+1. identify the test cases
+2. determine how to set up the test cases: hard-coding, pytest, mock test and so on
+3. determine the expected result
+4. write an in-line documentation for the test which need include
+	- have test case ID in ascending order
+	- test senario
+	- test steps
+	- test input
+	- expected output
+	- actual result
+	- pass/fail
+5. code the test

 ### Test Plan Example
 For feature "User logs in".